-During 2011, Rainbows United served more than 3,547 children, families and early childhood providers through our comprehensive programs in Sedgwick and Butler counties.
+During Fiscal Year 2014, Rainbows United served more than 3,400 children, families through our comprehensive programs in Sedgwick and Butler counties.
 Rainbows United specializes in caring for children with special needs ages birth – 21.
-FY2011 Annual Report
+FY2014 Annual Report has more.

 Where are services for children provided?

-Fully 89% of Rainbows’ services continue to be provided in family homes or other community settings accomodating family schedules.
+Fully 96% of Rainbows’ services continue to be provided in family homes or other community settings accommodating family schedules.

-Rainbows’ Kids’ Point early care and education center (3223 N. Oliver) houses center-based programs for children with and without special needs ages 12 months - 5 years.
+Rainbows’ Kids’ Point early care and education center (3223 North Oliver Avenue) offers center-based programs for children with and without special needs ages 2 weeks - 5 years.

-Rainbows’ Kids’ Cove center (2258 N. Lakeway Circle) houses Rainbows’ infant/ toddler staff serving Sedgwick County, respite care staff and center-based programs for children with special needs ages 6-21, including before and after school latchkey, inservice, weekend respite, and Camp Woodchuck summer program.
+Rainbows’ Kids’ Cove (2258 North Lakeway Circle) houses Rainbows’ Infant/Toddler Services staff serving Sedgwick County, family support services and center-based programs for children with special needs ages 6-21, including after school and all-day latchkey, weekend care, and Camp Woodchuck summer program.
 More

 What is Camp Woodchuck?

-Camp Woodchuck is a summer recreational and leisure program for children and youth who are kindergarten enrolled through the year after they graduate from high school with multiple disabilities.
+Camp Woodchuck is a summer recreational and leisure program for children and youth with intellectual and developmental disabilities, who are kindergarten enrolled through the year after they graduate from high school.
 Camp Woodchuck is an appropriate setting for people who have restricted mobility and/or use wheelchairs as their primary form of mobility.
 More

 What is TCM, Targeted Case Management?